-- Many traditional traded sector industry clusters declining and emerging clusters either under-performing national growth or not having strong contributions from startup activity - Limited connectivity between corporate innovation and startup community, which in turn limits the opportunities to develop first customers within the region - Need to address talent retention in the region not just for entrepreneurial talent, but for scaling up startup and existing businesses - Strengthen regional capabilities in working with startup and existing businesses in commercial viability of new product development
+- Many traditional traded sector industry clusters are declining and emerging clusters.
+However, all of the clusters are having strong contributions from startup activity - Limited connectivity between corporate innovation and startup community, which in turn limits the opportunities to develop first customers within the region - Need to address talent retention in the region not just for entrepreneurial talent, but for scaling up startup and existing businesses - Strengthen regional capabilities in working with startup and existing businesses in commercial viability of new product development

+- Re-evaluate industry clusters and facilitate

+bringing together entrepreneurs and

+innovation-oriented existing businesses from

+around the region in specific industry clusters

+to form an industry innovation network.

+Networking activities could include:

-- Facilitate bringing together entrepreneurs and innovation-oriented existing businesses from around the region in specific industry clusters to form corporate innovation networks.
-Among networking activities could be: - Technology and market intelligence workshops - Peer to peer networks across CEOs, CTOs - Investor forums/pitch competitions - Develop supply chain linkages/first customer efforts between startup community and corporate partners seeking innovative solutions to their most pressing needs - Leverage corporate engagement through CCAM and CCAL to develop connections with small and medium sized firms throughout region - Establish a talent outreach program that supports experiential learning projects and internships with students in relevant courses/degree programs through collaborations with faculty - Develop an initiative that enables entrepreneurs throughout the region to access the learning platforms and expertise available in metro Richmond
+- Technology and market intelligence workshops

+- Peer to peer networks across CEOs, CTOs

+- Investor forums/pitch competitions

+- Design workshops that engage corporate stakeholders to better understand their needs and opportunities, then source problem statements to the startup community to create linkages and first customer efforts

+- Establish a talent outreach program that supports experiential learning projects and internships with students in relevant courses/degree programs through collaborations with faculty